Judge orders Trump administration to release billions in foreign aid approved by Congress

 Trump told House Speaker Mike Johnson, R-La., in a letter on Aug.
 28 that he would not spend $4.9 billion in congressionally approved foreign aid, effectively cutting the budget without going through the legislative branch.

 He used what’s known as a pocket rescission.
-That is when a president submits a request to Congress toward the end of a current budget year to not spend approved money.
-That late notice means Congress cannot act on the request in a required 45-day window and the money goes unspent as a result with the fiscal year drawing to a close at the end of September.
-It’s the first time in nearly 50 years a president has used the tactic.
+That is when a president submits a request to Congress toward the end of a current budget year to not spend the approved money.
+The late notice means Congress cannot act on the request in the required 45-day window and the money goes unspent.
+It’s the first time in nearly 50 years that a president has used the tactic.
+The fiscal year draws to a close at the end of September.

 Ali said Congress would have to approve the rescission proposal for the administration to withhold the money.